 This is the first anime I have watched that I would feel comfortable calling fascistic.
 Seriously.
 Like with Godwin’s Law Hitler comparisons, I don’t want to toss the word around lightly.
 When writing this essay, I oscillated between the simple term “authoritarian” and the loaded slur “fascist.”
-But Holy Valkryia fits the underlying ideology really well even if it does not display the most overt features of fascism like genocidal racism often found in modern stereotypes of the movement.
+But Holy Valkryia fits the underlying ideology fairly well even if it does not display the most overt features of radical fascism like genocidal racism often found in modern stereotypes of the movement.
 Holy Valkryia certainly isn’t as flashy as Hitler’s racialized Nazism.
 But I do see many philosophical similarities.
-In that way, it is more like grandpa Mussolini’s original, statist version fascism: violent and chauvinistic yes, but often just mundane and incompetent. (if you have any interest, Robert Paxton’s The Anatomy of Fascism provides the academic basis for my comparison).
+In that way, it is more like grandpa Mussolini’s original, statist version fascism: violent and chauvinistic yes, but often just mundane in its totalitarianism. (if you have any interest, Robert Paxton’s The Anatomy of Fascism provides the academic basis for my comparison).

 Holy Valkryia combines so many violent, dangerous ideas.
 Its misogyny can be summed up by the MC’s title “patriarch” before even touching the issue of female submission to an ecchi harem and girl #3’s status as a hostage.
 Worse, the patriarchal structure of siblings and children in his clan literally equates national loyalty with familial loyalty like the most extreme nationalists.
 The MC’s leadership cult is a mass movement: the whole city comes out to chant “seig patriarch.”
-Even fascism’s preoccupation with national rebirth appears when girl #1 brags about how The Infallible Great Leader MC transformed the clan from weak dogs into “true wolves” (a bit of trivia, Hitler fancied himself “Wolfsschanze” or “the wolf”).
+Even fascism’s preoccupation with national degredation and rebirth appears when girl #1 brags about how The Infallible Great Leader MC transformed the clan from weak dogs into “true wolves” (a bit of trivia, Hitler fancied himself “Wolfsschanze” or “the wolf”).
 Then, the MC establishes a political philosophy that legitimizes the powerful crushing the weak, be it the sack of Van or the captivity of Girl #3’s clan.
 Finally, he elevates the concepts of patriarchy and the nation-family to positions of tantamount importance, to be defended at any cost even if he must “rid the world of all opposition.”